OutSystems/docs-howtos/src/logic/users-login-extra/faq.md

     The attribute used here is an example.
     Later on, we will validate that the expiration date is in the future, and in such case the user will be able to login, otherwise, the login will be denied.
-    Note that we are not implementing the funcionationality to fill the attribute with data.
+    Note that we are not implementing the functionality to fill the attribute with data.
-    For that, you would need to create a backoffice or automate the creation of the records in the UserExtension entity.
+    For that, you would need to create a back office or automate the creation of the records in the UserExtension entity.

 ## Create the server-side validation logic

 For security reasons, all validations related to authentication should be done at the server-side (i.e. inside a Server Action).

 In the following steps a Server Action will be created that validates if the Expiration Date is in the future.
-In the oposite scenario, the expiration date is in the past, an Exception will be raised.
+In the opposite scenario, the expiration date is in the past, an Exception will be raised.

 1. In the Logic tab, create a new Server Action named **ValidateUserExpirationDate**.

 1. Inside the flow of the _ValidateUserExpirationDate_ server action, add an Aggregate that fetches the data from the UserExtension entity.
-Use the following filter `UserExtension.Id = GetUserId()` to ony fetch the data for the current user.
+Use the following filter `UserExtension.Id = GetUserId()` to fetch only the data for the current user.

     As best practice you may also set the Max.
 Records property of the Aggregate to 1.